xbmc/kodi-tv/src/content/article/kodi-21-1-omega-release/index.md

 **Android Deployment**

 We always do what's known as a "staged" deployment roll out for Android.
-So if you don't receive the update immediately, be patient, as it will come through over the next week.
+So if you didn't  receive the update immediately, it should have come through over the following week or so, and rollout should now be complete.